Stage 2 Draft / February 26, 2025

 The abstract operation EvaluateSync takes argument module (a Module Record) and returns either a normal completion containing unused or a throw completion.
 It synchronously evaluates module provided it is ready for synchronous execution.
 It performs the following steps when called:

-1. Assert: If module is a Cyclic Module Record, module.[[HasTLA]] is false and all its asynchronous transitive dependencies have already been evaluated.
+1. Assert: If module is a Cyclic Module Record, module.[[HasTLA]] is false.

 16.2.1.5.3.3 GatherAsynchronousTransitiveDependencies ( module [ , seen ] )

-1. If seen is not specified, let seen be a new empty List.
+1. If seen is not present, set seen to a new empty List.

 2. Let result be a new empty List.